sysrpl/Raylib.4.0.Pascal/README.md

 Raylib has a fairly complete [cheatsheet page](https://www.raylib.com/cheatsheet/cheatsheet.html) you can use as a reference.
 All the functions are easy to use and are pretty self explanatory.

-## A BIG NOTE ON COMPILING AND RUNNING
+## A Note on Compiling and Running

 Here are a few notes you should be aware of when using the Pascal bindings in this package.